AishaFaheem/HospitalManagementSystem/README.md

 $: End of the line

 This regular expression ensures that:
-The name starts with a letter or underscore.
+- The name starts with a letter or underscore.
-Subsequent characters can be letters, digits, or underscores.
+- Subsequent characters can be letters, digits, or underscores.
-The name can't start with a digit.
+- The name can't start with a digit.

 ## 6 & 7.
-Build Management and CI/CD:
+Advanced Build Management and CI/CD:
 I used GitHub Actions in conjunction with Codacy for CI/CD pipeline integration.

 Here is the link the yaml file for [Github Actions](https://github.com/AishaFaheem/HospitalManagementSystem/blob/main/.github/workflows/codacy-analysis.yml)